de4ignersobo/de4ignersobo/README.md

 ## Hi~ I'am BX·BI designer👋

-"I mainly work on brand experience and brand identity (BX/BI), but I also do typography, video editing, poster design, shooting with Sony and Canon cameras, and basic 3D modeling.
-Additionally, I’m self-studying HTML and CSS."
+I mainly work on brand experience and brand identity (BX/BI), but I also do typography, video editing, poster design, shooting with Sony and Canon cameras, and basic 3D modeling.
+Additionally, I’m self-studying HTML and CSS.